influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/summarize.md

 [Get started writing data guide](/influxdb/cloud-dedicated/get-started/write/).
 To run the example queries and return results,
-[write the sample data](/influxdb/cloud-dedicated/get-started/write/#write-line-protocol-to-influxdb) to your {{% cloud-name %}} database before running the example queries.
+[write the sample data](/influxdb/cloud-dedicated/get-started/write/#write-line-protocol-to-influxdb) to your {{% product-name %}} database before running the example queries.
 {{% /note %}}

 ### View data information and statistics

 #### Using Python and pandas

-The following example uses the [InfluxDB client library for Python](/influxdb/cloud-dedicated/reference/client-libraries/v3/python/) to query an {{% cloud-name %}} database, and then uses pandas [`DataFrame.info()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info.html) and [`DataFrame.describe()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) methods to summarize the schema and distribution of the data.
+The following example uses the [InfluxDB client library for Python](/influxdb/cloud-dedicated/reference/client-libraries/v3/python/) to query an {{% product-name %}} database, and then uses pandas [`DataFrame.info()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info.html) and [`DataFrame.describe()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html) methods to summarize the schema and distribution of the data.

 1. In your editor, create a file (for example, `pandas-example.py`) and enter the following sample code: